-The U.S. Department of Energy (DOE) has set some standards for this, but the type of HEPA filter may vary from different manufacturers.
+The U.S. Department of Energy (DOE) has set some standards for this, but the type of HEPA filter may vary from different suppliers.

 According to its different filtering efficiency for PM 2.5 and PM10, HEPA filters can be divided into different HEPA levels.

 The criterion for determining this parameter is based on the performance of the filter

 when it’s the most difficult to cope with or the most easily penetrated particle size (MPPS).

 This classification system is based on letters and numbers, just like coarse filters and fine filters using EN classification.

 The screens are divided into 8 categories, from E10 to U17, depending on the efficiency of the medium against MPPS (the most penetrating particle size) and the size of any defects or leaks introduced in the manufacture of the finished product.